 - Skincare, balms, and soap for its moisturizing properties

 Lard has many uses in the kitchen and around the house.
 Now that it is back in fashion, high-quality lard is easier than ever to find.
 The most well-known traditional uses for lard are in cooking and baking.
-It is used in the kitchen as a healthier alternative to hydrogenated oils such as some vegetable oils.
+You can use it in the kitchen as a healthier alternative to hydrogenated oils such as some vegetable oils.

 The tool above is a larding needle.
 You can fill the tube with lard and inject meat with it.
 When you inject meat with a larding needle, it creates juicier, more tender meat, which is especially useful for wild game and tougher meats.

 In the kitchen, the main uses for lard have traditionally been in making pie crusts, biscuits, and other pastries due to the fact that it makes them flakier.
-It can also be used to fry foods such as eggs and also to confit foods such as chickens, ducks, and other meat.
-To confit something means to cook a food in its own fat.
+Use it to fry foods such as eggs and also to confit foods such as chickens, ducks, and other meat.
+To confit something means to cook food in its own fat.

 Another good kitchen use for lard is to grease pans such as pie plates and also to season cast iron cookware.
 There are other ways to use lard that aren’t as commonly thought about.
-Lard can be used to make soaps and candles, two items more commonly made with tallow.
-These would be best made with leaf lard since this type of lard has minimal smell.
+When it comes to tallow vs lard, you can use lard to make soaps and candles, two items more commonly made with tallow.
+It’s best to make them with leaf lard since this type of lard has a minimal smell.

-In a pinch, lard can also be used to grease some squeaky items.
-It can be used to protect and condition some leather or wood surfaces when combined with beeswax.
-Since lard is moisturizing, it can be used in balms or soaps to moisturize and calm chapped areas like lips, elbows, feet, and cuticles.
+In a pinch, you can use lard to grease squeaky items.
+You can use it to protect and condition some leather or wood surfaces when you combine it with beeswax.
+Since lard is moisturizing, you can use it in balms or soaps to moisturize and calm chapped areas like lips, elbows, feet, and cuticles.

 You can harvest your own lard too, by saving bacon grease.
 Use a sturdy container or the Fryer’s Friend Bacon Grease Saver you can see below.
 You can reuse the bacon grease in baking and cooking.
 The Fryer’s Friend holds 6 cups of fat.